 Other timing variables can be calculated from this information, step time, stride velocity and step length to leg length ratio.
 This can be calculated from the leg length of the patient.

 There are many reasons why gait analysis is important in both clinical and research environments.

-There are a variety of gait systems that can be used to capture spatial/temporal information of patients or athletes during gait.
+There are a variety of gait systems and software that can be used to capture spatial/temporal information of patients or athletes during gait.